SteveBarnett/Remixing/_thinking/traits.md

 - **Treating a fairly arbitrary category as objective truth.** A line has been drawn around certain levels of certain traits.
 But that line could have been drawn somewhere else.
 (See also: [Layers](/thinking/layers/).
 If it's useful as context-provider, that's fine.
 - **Not seeing how it would be fruitful for me.** Whether the diagnosis is positive or negative, I am still like what I'm like, whatever you call it or name it.
 My patterns, behaviours, and many and extensive coping mechanisms are what they are.
+- **It's reductive.** Behaviours and traits are usually the result of a complex web of causes and conditions.
 - **Framing as disorder.** Something being at the edges doesn't (necessarily) make it a disorder.
 Variation is the norm for humans.
 Divergent can have an implied value judgement in it.
 The idea that there's a right (or more right) way to be is a cultural construct.
     - **Treating it as a fixed condition / state.** "It's just what I'm like."
 Well, yes and no. Life is change.
 Neuroplasticity says our brains can (and do) change.
 Or: "I can't change."
 We change our behaviour all the time, depending on context.
 All our behaviours are learned over time, and can be (mostly) unlearned.
 But also: change does include some things staying the same.
 - **Not giving the Inner Critic more to work with.** Either as a stick to hit me with, or something to use (disingenuously) as an excuse.